-Honoured by several awards gained in French and international competitions (lately at the Parkhouse Award), and appointed Lauréat HSBC 2017 at the Festival d’Aix, the three women keep entrertaining and moving a wider public.
+Honoured by several awards gained in French and international competitions (lately at the Parkhouse Award), appointed Lauréat HSBC 2017 at the Festival d’Aix, and laureate of the Special Prize of the Verbier Festival Academy 2018, the three women keep entertaining and moving a wider public.

 Always concerned to enrich their artistic path, the musicians of the trio Sōra regularly work with masters such as Mathieu Herzog, Menahem Pressler, the Quatuor Ebene and the Quatuor Artemis.